polkadot-fellows/RFCs/text/1000-voting-while-delegating.md

 ### The Issue

 Empirically, the vast majority of people do not vote on day to day policy.
 This was foreseen and is the reason governance has delegation.
-However, more worriedly, it has also been observed that most people do not delegate, leaving a large percentage of our voting population unrepresented.
+However, more worriedly, it has also been observed that most people do not delegate either, leaving a large percentage of our voting population unrepresented.

-### Analysis
+### Factors Limiting Delegation

 One could think of three major reasons for this lack of delegation.